-Note: Figures have been compiled from 27 November 2023 TIO extract and grouped by Activity Class.
-Tables do not include activities that are under review or are listed under funding approved.
-The figures represent a point in time and final figures for projects will potentially change.
-The table only includes the total costs for the 2021-2024 and 2024-2027 periods.
+Figures have been compiled from Transport Investment Online (27 November 2023 Extract) and are grouped by activity class.
+The figures represent a point in time, and the final figures will likely have changed.
+The tables only include the total costs for the 2021-2023 and 2024-2027 periods.
 See Tables 22 and 23.